nuel77/shredcaster/README.md

 # Shredcaster

-Shredcaster is a utility that forwards Turbine (TVU) packets from a Solana Node to arbitrary UDP listeners.
-It aims to be performant and minimaly invasive.
+"Shredcaster is a lightweight utility that lets any Solana full node (validator, RPC, or Mithril verifying node) forward Turbine (TVU) packets to arbitrary UDP listeners.
+Compared to existing open-source solutions, it offers several key improvements, including:

 ## Proposed Architecture